-In just a few short months, the COVID-19 pandemic forced supply chain partners to have to rethink the processes they use to manage their operations.
+In just a few short months, the COVID-19 pandemic forced supply chain partners to rethink the processes they used to manage their operations.
 From drivers on the front lines to back-office business activities, necessary changes had to quickly be put in place.
-Now, looking ahead, stakeholders across supply chains will need to address short and long-term changes to their operations and business practices.
+As the pandemic abates, stakeholders across supply chains continue to address short- and long-term changes to their operations and business practices.

 Among Accenture’s recommendations are to become an enterprise that maximizes the value of data and treats it as a strategic asset.
 The company also expressed the need to model processes and technology to achieve stability.

-The Integral Role of a Transportation Management System (TMS)
+The Integral Role of a SaaS Transportation Management System (TMS)

 Flash Global, which designs and implements supply chain strategies, noted that technology can simplify and optimize business processes, and that’s why it’s imperative for companies to use software that enables greater visibility.
 Technology that provides for a more efficient supply chain enhances customer satisfaction, it added.
 Investing in supply chain technology helps reduce expenditures, create consistency and enable more efficient communication with customers.

 There is a common denominator in the collective success that shippers, brokers and 3PLs, and carriers have had to keep the supply chain functioning effectively, and that will continue to keep those vital connections intact.
 That integral thread is Transportation Management Systems, and more specifically the ability of a TMS SaaS to provide the essential visibility and transparency that is necessary for fast-moving freight transportation networks.